vb-consulting/Norm.net/Documentation/fundamentals/read-mappings.md

 }
 ```

-And now, building a dictionary from example above is even easier:
+And now, building a dictionary from the example above is even easier:

 ```csharp
 var dict = connection